deveshsinghal22/angular-boilerplate-uirouter/README.md

-# ilearn
+ilearn angularJs demo

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.16.0.
+This project is generated with yo angular generator version 0.16.0.

-## Build & development
+Installation Instuction

+Install git in your machine

+Install Node.js from https://nodejs.org/en/download/

+Clone the repo

+Run npm install and bower install on the root of project

-Run `grunt` for building and `grunt serve` for preview.
+Run grunt serve for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.